David Langevin, artiste peintre | Oeuvres disponibles | Galerie d'art Au P'tit Bonheur

 David Langevin, painter

-David Langevin - The fight against time
+David Langevin - The battle against time

-His date and place of birth
+Date and place of birth

 -David Langevin